 One name that is not immediately associated with fans is the Russian firm of Fabergé.
 Known for its imperial Easter eggs, Fabergé fans are museum pieces today for their ornate sticks.
 Inside sticks were often produced from mother of pearl with a gold inlay.
 The outside guard sticks were sometimes made of gold inlaid with enamel and studded with heart-shaped diamonds.

-Because Chinese-style fans were inexpensive to produce, a variety of companies made fans to promote their products and services.
-For example, Coca-Cola gave away advertising fans to its customers, Pan Am made fans with maps of its routes to the Orient on the leaf, and countless local insurance companies and furniture stores made hand fans with their company’s name on one side and a nostalgic print of life in a more carefree time on the other.
+Chinese fans were especially popular in the West at the end of the 19th and beginning of the 20th centuries.
+Because bian mian fans were inexpensive to produce, a variety of companies made them to promote their products and services.
+For example, Coca-Cola gave away advertising fans to its customers, Pan Am made fans printed with maps of its routes to Asian, and countless local insurance companies and furniture stores made hand fans with their company’s name on one side and a nostalgic print of life in a more carefree time on the other.